Critical energy landscape of linear soft spheres: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The main conclusion of our analysis, both theoretical and numerical, is that linear soft spheres are critical even above the jamming transition, in the overcompressed phase.
-The criticality of local minima of the PEL is described by a set of power laws controlling the positive and negative gap distributions as well as contact forces.
+{In this work we have described the emergence of a new critical phase obtained when linear spheres are compressed above the jamming point.} The criticality of local minima of the PEL of linear soft spheres is described by a set of power laws controlling the positive and negative gap distributions as well as contact forces.
 The critical exponents controlling such distributions appear to be numerically indistinguishable from the corresponding ones at jamming.
 Furthermore, the critical behavior is again directly controlled by isostaticity of local minima.
 This is an interesting result that opens the way to study jamming criticality in a different and complementary way.
 Indeed, typically, in order to look for the critical properties of the jamming transition, one needs to fine-tune the numerical simulations in order to be close to jamming.
 Linear soft spheres instead allow us to get to jamming-like critical configurations just by looking at local energy minima which can be obtained using standard numerical routines to minimize the energy.
-In this case no fine-tuning is needed.
-The rich physics that we observe in linear spheres is due to isostaticity which we robustly find with descent dynamics in local minima at finite $N$.
+In this case, no fine-tuning is needed.
+The rich physics that we observe in linear spheres is due to isostaticity which we robustly find with descent dynamics in local minima at finite $N$ \cite{HUZ19}. {While the relevance of our work for materials as \emph{e.g.} soft colloids or granulars is left for future investigations, the novelty of our results is directly manifested in the emergence of a new mechanism for marginal stability leading to criticality in a finite dimensional system.}

 Our work opens a series of perspectives: on one hand, it would be extremely interesting to characterize the rheology of strained linear spheres \cite{BU16,RUYZ15}.
 A possible way to look for that would be to perform similar experiments as in Ref. \cite{CR00strain, FS17, SPB19} and to analyze the statistical properties of avalanches.
 On the other hand, it would be interesting to investigate other concave penalty exponents $\alpha<1$, or more complex potentials, to see if different non-linear criticality may arise.
 Moreover, by switching on temperature, one may investigate if marginal stability emerges at a critical point, the Gardner transition \cite{KPUZ13,BCJPSZ16, BU18}.
 Finally, further work is required to understand the behavior of bulk quantities such as energy and pressure close to unjamming.
 Likely, this cannot be obtained from the scaling valid for $\alpha>1$ \cite{durian1995foam,OSLN03,Wyart,GLS16}, and it may be important to study the leading corrections to this scaling for $\alpha$ close to one.
 While our data hints at such phenomenology, further investigations are needed.
 A possible way to investigate this point would be to progressively compress a configuration from jamming.
 The dynamics should be dominated by contacts carrying forces close to one becoming overlaps while small gaps becoming contacts with a net flux of gaps from the positive to the negative side of the distribution.
 How to describe such dynamics is left for future work.